All You Need to Know About the Liability of Transport Companies for Shipment Delays

 Cargo insurance plays a central role in covering physical loss or damage to goods, but delay coverage is not standard in many policies.
 For time-sensitive goods such as perishables or critical production components, businesses may need time-based or delay-focused extensions to cover losses arising from delays.

-The insurance notification process and the required documentation may differ from the claim process against the carrier.
+The insurance notification process and the required documentation may differ from those for a claim against the carrier.
 Coordinated action with both the insurer and the carrier, combined with consistent financial documentation, can reduce conflicts and avoid unnecessary payment delays.

 Legal Recommendations for Cargo Owners and Transport Companies